 Lactation Support Service helps mothers achieve their breastfeeding goal by providing individualized breastfeeding information, consultation and support.
-Our experienced staff help mothers with infant latching and milk supply, and avoid unnecessary supplementation or weaning infants early due to problems that are either avoidable or manageable.
+Our experienced staff helps mothers with infant latching and milk supply.
+The team also helps moms avoid unnecessary supplementation or weaning infants early due to problems that are either avoidable or manageable.

 When are lactation support services needed?

 If a new mother is experiencing any of the following circumstances, she may be able to benefit from lactation support services:

 - Breastfeeding a premature infant or an infant with slow weight gain/failure to thrive

 - Breastfeeding under special circumstances, such as down syndrome, cystic fibrosis and heart disease

 - Infant problems requiring surgery, such as cleft lip or cleft palate and cardiac defects